We help households capture rainwater. But why is that important?

 These issues will impact us all.

-No one entity, be it individual, government, water company, local authority or business can solve these issues alone.
+No one entity; individual, government, water company, local authority or business can solve these issues alone.

 But the good news is: together we can make a difference.